mdsr-book/mdsr/cran-comments.md

 are used in the corresponding book, and are necessary for reproducibility.
 * Fixed call to `person()` in DESCRIPTION
 * Removed vignette builder from DESCRIPTION
+* Revised title and added URL and ISBN

 ## Reverse dependencies